konecnyjakub/cache/README.md

 $cache->get("one"); // abc
 ```

-By default, different instance save to the same directory (if same value is passed for parameter directory) but it is possible to use a sub-directory to separate their files (and in turn values).
+By default, different instance save to the same directory (if same value is passed for parameter directory) but it is possible to use a subdirectory to separate their files (and in turn values).

 ```php
 <?php